aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

     - `devnet` for building on the Aptos devnet.
     - `testnet` for building on the Aptos testnet.
     - `main` for the current development branch.
-2. Build the CLI tool: `cargo build --package aptos --release`.
+1. Build the CLI tool: `cargo build --package aptos --release`.
-3. The binary will be available in at
+1. The binary will be available at - `target\release\aptos.exe`
-   - `target\release\aptos.exe`
-4. You can now get help instructions by running `target\release\aptos.exe` in a Powershell window.
+1. You can now get help instructions by running `target\release\aptos.exe` in a Powershell window.

 </details>